 Mr. Terry A. Rossignol, Refuge Manager, Attwater Prairie Chicken National Wildlife Refuge (U.S. Fish and Wildlife Service) was consulted for this periodic review and proposal.

 11. Additional remarks

-The Coastal Prairie Coalition (GLCI) Grazing Lands Conservation Initiative and Gulf Coast Prairies (also known as Coastal Prairie Conservation Initiative [CPCI]) also promote the conservation status of this taxon in cooperation with the U.S. Fish and Wildlife Service.
+The Coastal Prairie Coalition (GLCI) Grazing Lands Conservation Initiative and Gulf Coast Prairies also promote the conservation status of this taxon in cooperation with the U.S. Fish and Wildlife Service.